Shelter from the crisis

 • Renewing licenses and permits

-• Holding board of director meetings
+• Holding board of directors meetings

 • Holding shareholder meetings